 This was Hitler’s power.
-He blamed the Jews for all his problems; promoted Aryan (really, his) superiority; and made Jews the inferior ones, the helpless ones.
-As a dictator, his subjects were dependent on his whims, and his whim was to get rid of the Jews and all they represented.
+He blamed Jews for his problems; promoted Aryan (his) superiority; made Jews the inferior ones, the helpless ones.
+As a dictator, his subjects were dependent on his whims.
+And his whim was to get rid of the Jews and all they represented.

 The Purpose of Hating The “Other”

-In the hated Jews, Hitler deposited what was hated and rejected within Hitler himself.
-That is anything that threatened his inflated “confidence,” his need to be the best.
-If the Jews were smart, if they were industrious, if they were supposed to be chosen by God – this threatened Hitler at the roots of his personal insecurity.
+Into the hated Jews, Hitler projected what he hated and rejected within himself.
+And, that was anything that threatened his inflated “confidence,” his need to be the best.
+If the Jews were smart, if they were industrious, if they were supposed to be chosen by God this threatened Hitler at the roots of his personal insecurity.
 What was that insecurity?
 His fear of being inferior or “small.”

-Not so different from Trump today, we see film-strip-photos of a well-fed and self-satisfied Hitler.
-The man with “everything” flaunts himself, in stark contrast with his terrified prisoners, behind wire fences, naked and starving; people robbed of everything; reduced to nothing.
+Not so different from Trump, we see film-strip-photos of a well-fed, self-satisfied Hitler.
+The man with “everything” flaunts himself, in stark contrast with terrified prisoners, behind wire fences, naked and starving; people robbed of everything; reduced to nothing.

 This is the purpose of Hitler-like hate.
-Hate the “other” and reduce your insecurities to “nothing.”
+Hate the “other.”
+Reduce your insecurities to “nothing.”